hivemq/hivemq4-docker-images/README.md

     hivemq/hivemq3:dns-latest
 ```

-This will provide a 3 node cluster with the MQTT(1883) and Web UI(8080) ports forwarded to the host network.
+This will provide a 3 node cluster with the MQTT(1883) and HiveMQ Control Center(8080) ports forwarded to the host network.

 This means you can connect MQTT clients on port 1883.
 The connection will be forwarded to any of the cluster nodes.

-The HiveMQ Web UI can be used in a single node cluster.
+The HiveMQ HiveMQ Control Center can be used in a single node cluster.
 A sticky session for the HTTP requests in clusters with multiple nodes cannot be upheld with this configuration, as the internal load balancer forwards requests in an alternating fashion.
 To use sticky sessions the Docker Swarm Enterprise version is required.